Before reading about William Wright here, make sure you have checked out Part One. It is important to see how much his life changes.

 However, his life takes a darker turn.
 William touches on the subject of child mortality: ‘I took a house in High Street… Then came the first bit of trouble.
 Our little son passed away at the age of seven months.’
 (25).
 Again, William uses the word ‘little’ in an endearing way, showing his affection towards the first child he lost.
 It should be noted how casual ‘first bit of trouble’ sounds, but it is important to remember that child mortality was a lot higher than it is nowadays.
 Child deaths were common in the 19th century.
 The child mortality rate was so severe that Lionel Rose talks about how someone remembered their teacher ‘would take her ruler and draw an ink line through the child’s name in the register.
 She would then write a capital ‘D’ at the end of the in line’ (150).

-Like his father, he had a large family.
+Like his father, William went on to have a large family.
 As he built the family, William sadly loses another child: ‘But thank God we were blessed with two more boys, George and Gaythorne, and three girls, Ellen, Maud, and Caroline Jessie: the youngest died when only six months old’ (25).
 This sentence recollects the happiness at first, by saying ‘thank God’ and listing all his children.
 Then it ends on a sombre note.

 Despite this, death continues to plague William, ‘My dear wife died at the age of forty-five years: then I lost my right hand, for she was a good help-mate.’
 (35).
 According to the Office for National Statistics: ‘In 1841 the average newborn girl was not expected to see her 43rd birthday’.
 While the average lifespan would have been shorter than it is today, William still outlived his first wife by over forty years.
 It is a long time and he still says ‘I lost my right hand’.
 This could mean both in terms of helping him with manual labour and the emotional support couples get from one another.
 Regardless of his reasoning, ‘she was a good help-mate’ does show how dependent he was on her for her work.